-The available mobile stations have to be split in two parts and to register first part on network defined by MNID #1 and second part on network defined by MNID #2.
+The available Mobile Terminations have to be split in two parts and to register first part on network defined by MNID #1 and second part on network defined by MNID #2.

-- B.6.1.6 In case not enough mobile stations are available to perform registration on both networks, registration shall be provided according to priority in the list: MNID # 1 shall be delivered first. - B.6.1.7 The status of registration with mobile networks is indicated by the service primitive "T-REGISTRATION.indication" to the service user.
-The service primitive contains a list of Mobile Network IDs, which are usable because mobile station(s) are registered with them. - B.6.1.8 NOTE: the association between MS and MNID in these service primitives is a local implementation matter. - B.6.1.9 The service user is not informed on how many mobile stations are available but receives only status of registered network which means implicitly that connection request on these networks can be issued or not. - B.6.1.10 If the indicated list of Mobile Network IDs is empty, the registration of mobile stations was not possible or the coverage has been lost. - B.6.1.11 The network registration indication can be given independently of a request.
+- B.6.1.6 In case not enough Mobile Terminations are available to perform registration on both networks, registration shall be provided according to MNID priority ranking. - B.6.1.7 The status of registration with mobile networks is indicated by the service primitive "T-REGISTRATION.indication" to the service user.
+The service primitive contains a list of Mobile Network IDs, which are usable because Mobile Termination(s) are registered with them. - B.6.1.8 Note: the association between MT and MNID in these service primitives is a local implementation matter. - B.6.1.9 The service user is not informed on how many Mobile Terminations are available but receives only status of registered network which means implicitly that connection request on these networks can be issued or not. - B.6.1.10 If the indicated list of Mobile Network IDs is empty, the registration of Mobile Terminations was not possible or the coverage has been lost. - B.6.1.11 The network registration indication can be given independently of a request.
 This feature allows indications after power-up or after loss of coverage.
 Any change on network registration can be indicated.